matqr/specs/README.md

-# It's not you, it's me: Global urban visual perception varies across demographics and personalities
+# Global urban visual perception varies across demographics and personalities

 This repository is the official implementation of [Global urban visual perception varies across demographics and personalities](https://arxiv.org/abs/2505.12758).